linea-it/nima/README.md

 - The first five parameters refer to the input directory **should not be changed!**.

 ### Astrometric positions ###
-The user must provide a ascii file per object with astrometric positions which were determined using some astrometric package.
+The user must provide an ascii file per object with astrometric positions which were determined using some astrometric package.
 See the example for the case [1999RB216.txt](https://github.com/linea-it/nima/blob/master/example/1999RB216.txt) for knowing the format of this file.
 The columns are composed by:

 - Right Ascension (col. 1-3) in HH MM SS format
 - Declinations (col. 4-6) in DD MM SS format
-- Magnitude determined (col. 7)
+- Observed magnitude (col. 7)
-- Modified Julian Date (col. 8)
+- Julian Date (col. 8)
 - Code of the observer location (col. 9).
 See [IAU code](http://www.minorplanetcenter.net/iau/lists/ObsCodes.html)
 - Reference stellar catalogue (col. 10).
 See [MPC code](https://minorplanetcenter.net/iau/info/CatalogueCodes.html)